Take advantage of our $43 drain clearing special! If we can't clear it, it's FREE! Book online.

 Cost factor #3: Length of the line

-If part of your main sewer line needs to be replaced, expect to pay anywhere from $200 to $500 per foot of replacement.
+If part of your main sewer line needs to be replaced, expect to pay anywhere from $5,000 to $20,000.
 Normally, your cost depends on the material of your pipe.

 • More expensive pipe materials: copper, iron, steel, clay, concrete